Want to build a brand your customer’s trust?

 In a recent study, PwC found that more than one in three ranked ‘trust in brand’ as among their top three reasons that influence their decision to shop at a particular retailer, other than price.

+This has fallen significantly.
 Just a decade ago, that number would have looked pretty different.

-But that was before, when consumers didn’t have hundreds of brands competing in the same space to choose from and the internet to inform their decisions.
+But that was before when consumers didn’t have hundreds of brands competing in the same space to choose from and the internet to inform their decisions.

 And that was before brands were all-in on the content trend, becoming not just merchants but trusted sources of information.